If you are lucky, or unlucky, enough to know a woman who has had no hot flushes then the answer to this question is probably Why Not Me?

-Hot flushes on average last for four or five years and occur in up to 80 percent of women – though those on a vegetarian diet seem to fare better – and perhaps surprisingly they also occur in men undergoing certain hormone treatments for prostate cancer.
+Hot flushes on average last for four or five years and occur in up to 80 percent of women – though those on a vegetarian diet seem to fare better as this type of diet is often higher in photo Estridge and is such as soy.
+More surprisingly is they also occur in men undergoing certain hormone treatments for prostate cancer.

 We know exactly what a hot flush is – but despite many advances in science no one quite knows what causes our temperature to soar and makes us sweaty and uncomfortable.